mgeier/homepage/index.rst

 Welcome!
 ========

-This is some stuff I wrote:
+This is some stuff I wrote/collected:

 .. toctree::
    :maxdepth: 2